4. An experiment

 input states in these coordinates is given by the relative phase angle between pump and

-signal wave.
-It can clearly be seen how all kinds of squeezed states can be generated by
+it can be seen how all kinds of squeezed states can be generated by

 altering the phase or the ampitude of the input state.

-The first experiments of this kind were performed by Wu and Kimble.
+The first experiments of this kind were performed by Wu and Kimble (ref.8).
 The first squeezing

-Part of the actual setup in the lab
+Detail of the actual setup in the lab: The oven with the heated monolithic OPA-crystal

 The author in a desperate attempt to produce thermal light